eve-seat/seat/docs/upgrade_specifics/upgrading_v0.7_to_v0.8.md

   - `php artisan db:seed --class EveCorporationRolemapSeeder`
   - `php artisan db:seed --class EveApiCalllistTableSeeder`

-A new dependency has been introduced as well and should be installed by running:
+A new dependency has been introduced as well and should have been installed when you ran `composer update` in the normal steps found in `docs/UPGRADING.md`.
+Ensure you have done this.

-  - `composer update` from within your SeAT install.

-Lastly, bring your app `up` but running `php artisan up` and watch the log files for any potential errors.
+Lastly, bring your app back online by running `php artisan up` and watch the log files for any potential errors.

 #### Errr, I think it broke.
 HALP!
 Come on to [irc](https://kiwiirc.com/client/irc.coldfront.net/?nick=seat_user%7C?#wcs-pub) and lets see if we can fix any problems you may have.